All published articles of this journal are available on ScienceDirect.

 In research [13], a cascade broad neural network was built for the automatic classification of defects in reinforced concrete structures.
 This type of artificial neural network is an effective and productive structure that includes a much smaller number of hyperparameters than deep neural networks.
 The developed model of the artificial neural network was tested on four complex datasets.
 As a result, it demonstrated higher performance than other modern classification methods in both testing accuracy and training time.

-In a study, Han G. et al. examined the issues of crack detection in reinforced concrete structures based on acoustic emission signals processing using convolutional neural networks [15].
+In a study, Han et al. examined the issues of crack detection in reinforced concrete structures based on acoustic emission signals processing using convolutional neural networks [15].
 The developed technique can be used to model pile-grillage foundations in real-time.

-Ai D. et al. proposed a method for determining stresses and damages in concrete based on electromechanical conductivity data with the use of convolutional neural networks [16].
+Ai et al. proposed a method for determining stresses and damages in concrete based on electromechanical conductivity data with the use of convolutional neural networks [16].
 The proposed approach was tested by monitoring the process of deformation and destruction of a concrete cube under compression.
-A similar problem was solved using two-dimensional convolutional neural networks by Ai D. and Cheng J. [17].
+A similar problem was solved using two-dimensional convolutional neural networks by Ai and Cheng [17].

-Wang J. et al. [20] carried out an important analysis of the features influencing the crack opening width in concrete dams using recurrent neural networks.
+Wang et al. [20] carried out an important analysis of the features influencing the crack opening width in concrete dams using recurrent neural networks.
 As a result, the four most significant factors were identified, namely, crack temperature, upstream water level, the difference between upstream and downstream water levels, and the difference between ambient and crack temperatures.

-Zhang G. et al. applied machine learning algorithms, namely support vector regression in combination with a genetic algorithm, to predict the shear strength of deep reinforced concrete beams [21].
-Another study conducted by Yan G. et al. [22] aimed to predict the load-bearing capacity, residual stiffness, cracking, and energy dissipation under cyclic loads on reinforced concrete beams using artificial neural networks.
-A similar problem was solved by Kumar R. et al. [23].
+Zhang et al. applied machine learning algorithms, namely support vector regression in combination with a genetic algorithm, to predict the shear strength of deep reinforced concrete beams [21].
+Another study conducted by Yan et al. [22] aimed to predict the load-bearing capacity, residual stiffness, cracking, and energy dissipation under cyclic loads on reinforced concrete beams using artificial neural networks.
+A similar problem was solved by Kumar et al. [23].
 They applied methods of extreme gradient boosting (XGB), the random forest (RF), the convolutional neural network (CNN), and K-nearest neighbors (KNN) to predict the bearing capacity of beams made of high-strength and ultra-high-strength concrete.

 Thus, machine learning methods can act as an effective tool for predicting the properties of hardening concrete at an early age, detecting cracks in it, and predicting the development of cracks as well as structural failure during operation.
 Compared to traditional approaches, artificial neural networks make it possible to analyze large volumes of data and establish patterns that are not visible to the naked eye and are not very obvious at first glance.
 The problem of predicting the risk of early cracking during the construction of reinforced concrete structures can also be solved using machine learning methods.
 This article aimed to solve this problem.
 Massive monolithic foundation slabs were selected as an object of study since they make up a significant volume of reinforced concrete structures.